Incorporating Reading Into Our Planning Meetings

 Every book is an infusion of ideas, concepts, and learnings that enrich the conversations among the partners.
 It’s neat to hear each other trying to describe situations or explain approaches using terminology and phrases that we picked up from our reading.
 Over time, these learnings continue to layer on and in some ways compound into greater insights and pattern recognition, helping us to see and anticipate things that we never would have imagined just a few years ago.

 We remind ourselves every now and then that regardless of the financial outcome of Barrel or the prestige that growing the business may bring, the most important thing is to appreciate and embrace the journey itself.
 The learning, the creative process, the relationships, and the challenges.
-Reading books together, as simple as the activity may be, has been an enhancing agent, making the journey all that more rewarding and fulfilling.
+Reading books together, as simple as the activity may be, has been an enhancing agent, making the journey all the more rewarding and fulfilling.